 – Food Hygiene up to level 3

-The Newport nursery staff design activities that follow the Foundation Phase.
+The Newport nursery staff design activities that follow the Curriculum for Wales.
 Children are encouraged to join in activities suitable for their age and ability that will encourage learning through play.
 The nursery will provide opportunities for children to achieve this in all areas of development.

 Gross motor skills – The children all have access to a large garden area that’s used in all weather conditions.
 The setting has a mixture of grass, patio, and soft landing areas.
 This allows us to offer a large range of physical activities ranging from bikes, scooter, climbing frame, slides, parachute and many more.
 The outside and inside areas offer continued play via activities such as water, sand, craft, digging and messy activities, all of which enhances the child’s individual gross motor skills.
 Fine motor skills – The children take part in daily activities that enhance their hand and eye co-ordination.
 Activities are age and ability appropriate and range from playing with sugar strands, raisins, threading, jigsaws, finger painting, painting with brushes, mark making and messy play.